Developed-by-Pratik/Weather-Application/README.md

 ### ✅ Prerequisites

-- Node.js installed on your machine.
-- npm (Node package manager) or yarn.
-- A PostgreSQL database instance running (if the application uses it for storing data).
+- A browser to run the application.
-- An API key from [OpenWeatherMap](https://openweathermap.org/).
+- An API key from [WeatherAPI.com](https://www.weatherapi.com/).

 ---